 The SFS is for investment entities that target institutional, professional, professionally advised and knowledgeable investors.
-The SFS part of the Exchange's regulated market.
+The SFS is part of the LSE's regulated market.
 Securities admitted to the SFS are not admitted to the Official List and therefore are not required to comply with the Financial Conduct Authority's Listing Rules.
-Securities admitted to the SFS are subject to the Exchange's Admission and Disclosure Standards, Disclosure and Transparency Rules, and Market Abuse regulations.
+Securities admitted to the SFS are subject to the LSE's Admission and Disclosure Standards, the Financial Conduct Authority's ("FCA") Disclosure Guidance and Transparency Rules, and Market Abuse regulations.